Almost exclusively electric cars were on show at the motor show in Munich.

 The government's response is not long in coming.

-The WNEVC is coming to an end.
+The WNEVC comes to an end.

-I can only find one blog entry in the German press.
+I only find one blog entry in the German press.
 The words spoken fall flat and are not made available to the public.
-Instead, they are provided with headlines such as “The Chinese are flooding Europe with cheap EV.”
+Instead, they are provided with headlines such as "The Chinese are flooding Europe with cheap EV."

-At the end of the trade fair, Economics Minister Harbeck urges industry to make the necessary investments in key industries.
+At the end of the trade fair, Economics Minister Harbeck urges the industry to make the necessary investments in key industries.

 The following week, EU Council President von der Leyen announces an investigation into unlawful subsidy strategies by the Chinese government.